devkral/void/README.md

 can enter buildings to suggest them as possible objects of interest for your search.
 Simply give the link to your Void-installation to anyone who might be interested in helping you, and they can notify your group simply by filling out an easy web form.

+## Project Status

+Unstable.
+Not featurecomplete yet.
+Some bugs.
+In other words, not usable for non-tech-people.
+The main work has been written on a spontaneous hackathon on MRMCD13 under the influence of several tschunks.

 ## Features